Learning in Lent 2020 Sundays, Tuesdays and Wednesdays

 Tuesdays 10.30-12noon ‘Practicing Prayer’

 Do you sometimes find it hard to make time in your day to pray or to know how?
 Is this Lent the time to try something different, something new, something out of your comfort zone?
 ‘Practicing Prayer’ is an opportunity to come together to hear about and experience different ways of praying, with time for personal reflection.
 We will meet every Tuesday morning for 6 weeks.
 Each session will include an introduction, the opportunity to experience different ways of praying together, time for silent personal reflection using resources provided, and ending with coffee and conversation.
 Lenten material from the Ignatian Spirituality Centre will also be available to use alongside the sessions.
-3 March Praying on our own (ways to reflect on the day, Journalling, Lectio Divina) 10 March Praying in Community (using SEC Daily Prayer and other resources) 17 March Praying with Imagination and Story (Ignatian Imaginative Contemplation and Godly Play) 24 March Praying through Art and Music (Using image and music as a focus for prayer) 31 March Praying with silence (Julian of Norwich, Mindfulness and Christian meditation) 7 April Prayer and the Eucharist (sharing together in communion and community) Revd Jane Green, Assistant Priest at Christ Church Places are limited to 12 for each session, - there is a waiting list for these Lenten meetings as the course is now full.
-Please use the form below to place your name on the waiting list.
+3 March Praying on our own (ways to reflect on the day, Journalling, Lectio Divina) 10 March Praying in Community (using SEC Daily Prayer and other resources) 17 March* Praying with Imagination and Story (Ignatian Imaginative Contemplation and Godly Play) 24 March* Praying through Art and Music (Using image and music as a focus for prayer) 31 March* Praying with silence (Julian of Norwich, Mindfulness and Christian meditation) 7 April * Prayer and the Eucharist (sharing together in communion and community) Revd Jane Green, Assistant Priest at Christ Church Places are limited to 12 for each session and the course is now full. *These sessions have been postponed until further notice

 Wednesdays 7.30-9pm ‘Contemporary Moral Problems - searching for a Christian perspective’